It sounds weird but it’s crazy fun. All you need is a bit of money, a foreign country and a grocery store. Oh, and these tips.

 Wait….never heard of ILP before?
 Let’s fix that little problem!
 Come talk to a representative and hear how you can travel the world while teaching English (no experience necessary).

 - What Are The Rules?

 What’s A Grocery Store Challenge?

 Basically you run into a random grocery store and see how much you can buy for a set amount of money.
-Feel free to add dramatic music if you want to make things more exciting.
 I’ve done this for a cheap lunch or just a way to spend the last few Indonesian Rupiah I had in my bag before leaving Bali (I don’t know about you, but I’d rather bring home cookies rather than random coins I can’t spend at home).

 What Are The Rules?

 It depends on how you want to play.
 Like I said, it’s fun to take the last few coins and bills you have and just spend them all at the nearest 7-11 or market before you leave the country.